 - If there are too many files, users can also choose the "Cloud Transfer" function of MultCloud, which can transfer the contents of multiple folders or the entire cloud disk at one time.

-Extra Tip: How to Transfer Stuff from One Google Account to Another
+Extra Tip: How to Transfer Data from One Google Account to Another

 Google Drive Built-in Sharing Function

 In most cases, a lot of data is ultimately stored in personal Google Drive.
-If we want to transfer all Google Drive files from one account to another, our most common way is to transfer through upload and download.
-In addition to the traditional file transfer method, you can also use the sharing function of Google Drive to transfer.
+If you want to transfer all Google Drive files from one account to another, in addition to the traditional download & upload method, you can also use the sharing function of Google Drive.
 The operation method is as follows:

 Step 1.
 Click the folder/file that will be migrated from personal Google Drive to business or other accounts, and then click "Share".
 To share a specific folder, click the small triangle of the folder, then click "Share", and assign the folder to another email address.
 (You can also right-click the folder and click the "Share" button.)